dengdan/seglink/README.md

-If any other requirements unmet, just install them by following the error msg.
+If any other requirements unmet, just install them following the error msg.